City of Women: Australia

-Susie Eisenhuth of The Sun-Herald wrote that "apart from the fact that feminists come in for a bit of a drubbing, the film, having dabbled with a more interesting approach to its subject, fall's back on a series of predictable set pieces based on well-charted male fantasies."
+Susie Eisenhuth of The Sun-Herald wrote that "apart from the fact that feminists come in for a bit of a drubbing, the film, having dabbled with a more interesting approach to its subject, falls back on a series of predictable set pieces based on well-charted male fantasies."
 Neil Jillett of The Age wrote that "at 139 minutes 'City of Women' is far too long, and it never recaptures the exuberant silliness of the early scenes at the convention.
 But as a fantasy it is often beautiful and sets the imagination going, and as a confession it should give you a charitable fellow-feeling, a warm glow or superiority, or an occasional therapeutic flush of anger."

 United States and Canada

 Released by New Yorker Films in the United States on 8 April 1981, the film garnered generally favorable reviews but little box-office success.
 Daniel Talbot of New Yorker Films offered an explanation for the public's lack of interest: "Here, it played in less than fifty theatres, and of those, six provided 75 percent of the earnings.
 I don't know what Gaumont or Fellini could have expected with that kind of personal film.
 He had lost most of his audience here by then.
 Which isn't to say that I don't think him one of the great filmmakers of the world."

 Kathleen Carroll of the New York Daily News said that "compared with Fellini's '8½,' 'City of Women' seems terribly flat and lifeless."
 Marke Andrews of The Sun in Vancouver wrote that "while City of Women is captivating, even dazzling at times, it is far too long for comfort.
 Several of the scenes, particularly those which take place at the playboy's party, drag on interminably."
 Jacqi Tully of The Arizona Daily Star wrote that the film "begins to drone once Snaporaz reaches Zuberkock's house.
 We've seen Fellini grapple with the male ego before, but he did it better in '8½,' and we've seen him go dreamy and surreal on us to the point of ridiculous self-absorption.
 The didacticism that was in 'Orchestra Rehearsal,' another recent Fellini movie that didn't work, is here, too.
 Message, message, find the message.
 The brilliant Fellini is the director who has looked into the past in fresh ways, as with 'I Vitelloni' and 'The Clowns,' and 'Amarcord,' who worked with what he knows best his homeland of Italy and the people there, as with 'La Strada,' and 'Roma' and 'Nights of Cabiria.'
 Fellini needs to have his hands in the earth, but in 'City of Women' his head is in the topical clouds.
 He's looking at feminism and the new woman, but making a movie on that subject isn't his strong suit.
 It's repetitive, used-up in spots.
 Fellini can overstate an image because he can do that magnificently, but he cannot overstate ideas.
 At that, he wilts."